Strong Communities, Strong Businesses

 How you can help

 We are currently running a promotion to support local organizations that help develop girl leaders.
-For every $50 you donate to a participating organization during September or October, we will donate 1 hour of services to your business.
+For every $25 you donate to a participating organization during January 2020, we will donate 1 hour of services to your business.
 To be eligible, your business must be based in either Whatcom or Skagit counties, or have a physical location in one of those counties.
 Maximum of 20 hours of donated services per business.